 - Maggie – Cooked with vegetables, each shop and stall offers its own version

-- Egg dishes – Hot omelettes and eggrolls on chilly evenings, how can you resist?
+- Egg dishes – Hot omelets and eggrolls on chilly evenings, how can you resist?

-- Bhaang Ki Khatai – A chutney of bhang seeds, cumin seeds and red chillies cooked in buttermilk and served with parathas
+- Bhaang Ki Khatai – A chutney of bhang seeds, cumin seeds, and red chilies cooked in buttermilk and served with parathas

 - Kafuli – Gravy of mashed vegetables and Spanish leaves cooked in ghee or mustard oil.
 Served with kulcha or roti